11 of the Best Day Trips from Avignon, France

 These are the most recommended travel options to get from Avignon to Marseille on a day trip;

-By train: It takes 40 minutes by train, but you will have to wait 20-30 minutes for the transfer if you are travelling from Avignon centre instead of TGV.
+• By train: It takes 40 minutes to get there, but you will have to wait 20-30 minutes for the transfer if you are travelling from the Avignon centre instead of TGV.

-By car: It takes 1 hour and 10 minutes by car and parking is everywhere around the city.
+• By car: It takes 1 hour and 10 minutes to get there, and parking is everywhere around the city.
 This is most recommended if flexibility is your preference.

 3. Pont du Gard